yungshenglu/BufferOverflowAttack/README.md

-# Buffer Overflow
+# Buffer Overflow Attack in Simulation

-This repository is the assignment in NCTU course "Network Security".

----
-## Abstract

 This project will introduce you to control-flow hijacking vulnerabilities in application software, including buffer overflows.
 * Be able to identify and avoid buffer overflow vulnerabilities in native code.
 * Understand the severity of buffer overflows and the necessity of standard defenses.
 * Gain familiarity with machine architecture and assembly language.

+> **NOTCIE:** This repository is the assignment in NCTU course "Network Security 2018".
+If you are taking this course, please do not duplicate from this repository.
+All rights reserved.

 ---
 ## Description